Our simple 3-step guide takes you through the whole development finance application process; covering documents you need, lender protocols and...

 Brickflow employs what we call ‘True Monthly Cost’ as the best way to compare fairly:

 - (Interest Rate / 12) + (arrangement fee + exit fee) / number of months.

 - E.g. (9% / 12) + (3.5% / 18) = 0.94% per month

-A personal guarantee is your legal promise to repay loans issued to a business where you are a beneficial owner.
-Providing a personal guarantee means if the business becomes unable to repay a debt, then you accept personal liability, meaning you can’t just walk away.
+A personal guarantee is the developer's legal promise to repay loans issued to a business where they are a beneficial owner.
+Providing a personal guarantee means if the business becomes unable to repay a debt, then the developer accepts personal liability, meaning they can’t just walk away.